 The future of duplex

-“My long-term prediction is that, as total lifecycle cost and sustainability factors become more decisive, we’ll see duplex grades gradually replacing 304 or 316 stainless steel in a variety of applications.”
+Our long-term prediction is that, as total lifecycle cost and sustainability factors become more decisive, we’ll see duplex grades gradually replacing 304 or 316 stainless steel in a variety of applications.

-We are celebrating the 90 years of duplex stainless steel.
+In 2020 we celebrated 90 years of duplex stainless steel.
 Duplex stainless steel was originally developed by Outokumpu in Avesta, Sweden in 1930.
-As the original inventor of duplex we have both experience and expertise to take the material further.
+As the original inventor of duplex we have both the experience and expertise to take the material further.